 When you take shortcuts you get lost

 There’s nothin’ fast about our food; in fact, it’s downright slow.
 Mom taught us way back when, with the aid of her most menacing wooden spoon, that if you’re going to do something, you do it right or you don’t do it at all.
 Dad was a meat cutter and taught us only to use the best of the best and that when you take shortcuts, you get lost.
 So we don’t do fast food, we do good food.
-And by good food we mean the finest barbecue to ever hit your lips.
+And by good food we mean the finest barbeque to ever hit your lips.
 It’s why we’re up before the early bird putting an edge on our ax and splitting perfectly seasoned blocks of hardwood.
 It’s why the middle of the road is a place we’ve never been.
 Where we’re from, we don’t need secret ingredients—just some smoke, fire and a little patience.
 We know that fine line between “almost” and “just right,” and we know it well.
 This is for those dedicated few—to those that do it the right way.
 To the keepers of the flame.

 If you didn’t grow up in a family where get-togethers happen over smoked meats, you might not get it.
 But you don’t have to.
 What you need to know is that this is what we do.
 It’s not fancy.
 It ain’t pretty.
-It’s barbecue.
+It’s barbeque.
 A few years back we started doing competitions, and it didn’t take long for a hobby to turn into a job.
 We made a name for ourselves as men who’ll pick a bone with anyone sayin’ you can’t find ribs outside of Memphis or brisket outside of Texas.
-When we finally claimed the top spot as Utah’s best competition barbecue team – a position we still proudly hold – we felt it was time to open R&R Barbecue.
+When we finally claimed the top spot as Utah’s best competition barbeque team – a position we still proudly hold – we felt it was time to open R&R Barbeque.